Parental Self-Care

 Sympathetic Nervous System (SNS)

-As stated by Deb Dana (2021), the energy of the SNS is vital for our ability to move through the world.
-For example, it has a regulating role in pumping blood around the body, managing heart rhythm, and regulating breath patterns.
+As stated by Deb Dana (2021), the energy of the SNS influences our ability to move through the world.
+For example, it regulates how our blood is pumped around our body and our breath patterns.
+It also manages our heart rhythm.

 When we move out of safety and into perceived danger, we move into sympathetic survival.
-This means that our bodies begin to release cortisol and adrenaline, enabling our bodies to be in a state of fight or flight (a state of mobilization).
+This triggers our body to start to release cortisol and adrenaline, and puts it in a state of fight or flight (a state of mobilization).

 Parasympathetic Nervous System (PNS)

-According to Porges and Porges (2023), the PNS is what enables us to slow down our bodies, and it is our rest and relax system.
-It is activated when we feel safe and it enables us to remain calm, collected and social.
+According to Porges and Porges (2023), the PNS is what enables us to slow our body down by essentially acting as our internal rest and relax system.
+The PNS activated when we feel safe and helps us to remain calm, collected, and social.

 Body Budget